Close

 Unfortunately, it does not stop long enough to allow them to take in the excellent Princes House Hotel, with its friendly bar and fine restaurant.

 The Glenfinnan Monument, designed by James Gillespie Graham, was built in 1815, seventy years after the 1745 uprising, by Alexander MacDonald of Glenaladale in memory of all the clansmen who had fought for the cause.
-It is not on the actual spot where the standard was raised, which is believed to be on the high ground to the west of the tower behind the old Church Manse.

 The tower is now in the custody of the National Trust for Scotland who have an interesting little Visitor Centre telling the Prince's story (see the NTS site for opening times).
 There are fine views from the top of the tower.